devicetree-org/lopper/README-architecture.txt

 operations and assists, running operations, writing the default output and cleaning up any temporary files.

+LopperYAML is a reader/writer of YAML inputs, and it converts what is read to LopperTree format (and from tree -> YAML on write).
+The internals of LopperYAML are not significant, except for the routines to_yaml() and to_tree(), which are used to convert formats.

 LopperSDT uses the LopperTree + LopperNode + LopperProp classes to manipulate the underlying FDT without the details of those manipulations being throughout the classes.
 These classes provide python ways to iterate, access and write tree